hartwork/git-delete-merged-branches/README.md

 # Best Practices

-When the repository is a fork:
+When the repository is a fork
-- consider keeping your local `master` up to date (by making it a tracking branch or by using `git pull`).
+(with an upstream remote and a fork remote):

+- Make sure that release branches are tracking the right remote, e.g. `master` should probably track original upstream's `m̀aster` rather than `master` of your fork.
-- consider keeping your fork's remote `master` up to date (using `git push`).
+- Consider keeping your fork's remote `master` up to date (using `git push`).

 # Support